Fight Notes: UFC Fight Night 145

 Light Heavyweight Fight

 Michal Oleksiejczuk def.
-Gian Villante by Knock Out (body punch) @ 1:34 of Round 1
+Gian Villante by KO (body punch) @ 1:34 of Round 1

 For those dreading another long, plodding, Gian Villante fight, wherein he takes a ridiculous amount of damage in a sloppy light heavyweight fight, today is not your day.
 After a brief feeling-out process, Oleksiejczuk was able to land hard body shots on Villante.
 The latter body shot had a slightly delayed reaction, but Villante quickly fell to the canvas once it registered.
 A perfectly placed liver punch earns Michal Oleksiejczuk a quick KO win over a historically tough 205'er.